 In 1990, the Federal Emergency Management Agency (FEMA) launched the Community Rating System (CRS).
 CRS is a part of the National Flood Insurance Program (NFIP) and awards discounts on flood insurance premiums based on communities’ efforts to mitigate flood damage.

-Because of our unique expertise as a national rating organization, ISO was instrumental in the development of the CRS program, and has administered and implemented the program on behalf of FEMA since the program’s inception.
+Because of our unique expertise as a national rating organization, we were instrumental in the development of the CRS program, and has administered and implemented the program on behalf of FEMA since the program’s inception.
 The CRS program is overseen by the CRS Task Force, which includes a wide range of stakeholders and experts from the insurance industry, FEMA, states, and local communities.

 Director of Natural Hazards